rf-/vimfiles/README.md

 ### Snipmate

 This is like TextMate's snippets.
-I don't consciously use it very often, but it's kind of nice that you can just type 'def<Tab>' or whatever and get some boilerplate filled in.
+I don't consciously use it very often, but it's kind of nice that you can just type `def<Tab>` or whatever and get some boilerplate filled in.

 ### Tab completion